 Faculty and Staff Online Resources

-Zoombombing is a new trend attacking virtual classrooms and meetings across the country.
+Zoombombing is a trend attacking virtual classrooms and meetings across the country.
 Zoombombing happens when uninvited guests crash Zoom meetings with loud and often inappropriate material.
 Many times they are doing it to fuel hate or possibly for attention on social media.
 Whatever their motive, it is disruptive and causes additional stress for the host and participants.

 Some universities have experienced uninvited guests joining classrooms and yelling racial slurs or posting pornographic content.